CO-skill-swap-WORK/Phase-2/README.md

 # Front-End-P2
-Here is other pages of our website
+This folder contains the files related to constructing the secondary pages of our website.